jiachenliu1128/CS410_Tech_Review/README.md

 Need consistent vector extraction (doc.vector) across both models for fair comparison.

 Must ensure models actually support vectors — older spaCy models or disabled components will cause empty vectors.

+Extract last layer for transformer embeddings and use cosine similarity to ensure consistency.

 # Notes when writing the report:
 - Need to mention the configuration of our machine.
 In order to play a fair game, we are using CPU for all models (includeing transformer).
 GPU is used for transformer training.